Radimal/marvelous-chestnut/src/pages/index.md

     author: Carey Guise, VMD  Owner of Holland Veterinary Care
     avatar: ''
     avatar_alt: Parsley Montana's photo
-    content: Whether you already use teleradiology or not, the Radimal experience is so immediate.
+    content: I was surprised at how fast it was. and the techs didn't even have to do anything additional.
+Whether you already use teleradiology or not, the Radimal experience is so immediate.
 You want to talk about results in the office while the patient is there ,in real time, and now you can.
   - type: review_item
     template: review_item
     author: Andrew Weissman, VMD, DACVR  Co-founder of Radimal